rbjks/rbjks.github.io/README.md

 ## Get Involved

-Welcome, wonderful contributor!
-We're thrilled that you're interested in lending a hand to our project.
-Here are some simple guidelines to make your contribution process as smooth as possible:
+We're absolutely thrilled that you're interested in joining our project.
+Below, you'll find straightforward guidelines to ensure your contribution journey is as smooth as possible:

   - **Get Involved:** Dive right in!
 Look through our list of issues and find one that sparks your interest.
 Feel free to ask questions or seek clarification if needed.